D&D Naming Conventions by Race: Complete Reference Guide

 Elven Naming Conventions

 Elven given names typically range from two to four syllables.
 Male names often end in consonants (-on, -is, -al) while female names frequently end in vowels (-a, -e, -ia).
-Surnames are compound words drawn from nature—Galanodel (“moonwhisper”), Siannodel (“moonbrook”), Amastacia (“starflower”)—passed down through family lines.
+Surnames are compound words drawn from nature, such as Galanodel (“moonwhisper”), Siannodel (“moonbrook”), Amastacia (“starflower”), passed down through family lines.

 These elven names demonstrate the core D&D naming conventions: flowing vowel sounds, soft consonants, and compound surnames drawn from nature and celestial imagery.
 Each name includes notes on the specific convention it illustrates.